tfburns/Julia-tutorials/README.md

-# Julia-tutorials
+# Julia Tutorials

-Tutorials for learning the Julia programming langauge
+The following files include tutorials and basic scripts for learning the Julia programming langauge.
+Where possible, they commented and include links to learning resources.